ryankresse/ames_housing/README.md

 ## Building Models
 I tried three linear models: ridge regression, elastic net and lasso, of which the lasso with an alpha of 0.001 performed best.
 It shrunk the coefficients for 80% of the features to zero.
 Below I've plotted the top 20 features by absolute value of their coefficients.
-MSZoning_C(all) is the largest, but it's a bit of an odd feature because it corresponds to properties with commercial zoning, and there are very few them in the dataset.
+MSZoning_C(all) is the largest, but it's a bit of an odd feature because it corresponds to properties with commercial zoning, and there are very few of them in the dataset.

 ![Lasso Coefficients](https://raw.githubusercontent.com/ryankresse/ames_housing/master/imgs/lasso_coef.png)

-I also built a stacking model (stack_to_svr_0.1173.ipynb), which expectedly performed better than just the lasso.
+I also built a stacking model (stack_to_svr_0.1173.ipynb), which performed better than just the lasso.

 #### Files:
 - EDA.ipynb: exploring the data